In our simple guide to your credit status, we’ll tell you…

 Start your online application or call us on 1300 467 274 and get fast pre-approval.

 *Every application is different – assessment criteria is based on the applicant's overall profile or circumstances and subject to verification checks and supporting documents.
-Rapid Finance will do everything it can to assist in finding a suitable loan product based on the applications requirements.
+Rapid Finance will do everything possible to assist in finding a suitable loan product based on the application's requirements.
 Interest rates and fees vary depending on the individual applicant's circumstances and overall profile.
 Conditions apply.